Physics-50/Module-3/docs/superweak3.md

 + A reflection.
 Your reflection must address the following:
     -  Considering both your results and their uncertainties, do your calculated results appear to be in agreement?
     -   If your results are not in agreement why do you think that might be?
+Did you make a reasonable effort to reset appropriate parameters?
+If not, what do you feel might require more careful experimentation?
+If you did are you confident that your experimental uncertainties accurately reflect the uncertainties of this experiment?
+If so and if the results show significant disagreement compared to their uncertainties what might that mean?

 ## Grading rubric